ib729/stuco/docs/authentication.md

 4. User enters the 8-digit code
 5. If code matches, account is created
 6. If code is wrong, error message is shown

-**User Experience:**
-- ✅ Clean 8-digit OTP input using Shadcn Input OTP component
-- ✅ Button disabled until all 8 digits are entered
-- ✅ "Back" button to return to the form
-- ✅ Clear error messages for invalid codes
-- ✅ Auto-focuses on OTP input

-### Sharing the Code

-When sharing the signup code with authorized users:

-1. Share via secure channel (not email/SMS)
-2. Change the code periodically
-3. Keep track of who has the code
-4. Consider using different codes for different user groups

 ### Alternative Approaches